hpc-student/gitops-demo/README.md

 - modify the application "http-server" : add respone code 200
 - setting Image Update Automation for the CI/CD pipeline to be complete
 - redirect http to https
-- add Pod anti-affinity rule to avoid placing multiple app=http-server servers on a single node
+- add Pod anti-affinity rule to avoid placing multiple app=http-server servers on a single node : "preferredDuringSchedulingIgnoredDuringExecution"
 - configure "Horizontal Pod Autoscaler" , note : node autoscaler is related to "amazon auto scaling groups" which is a node pool where you can bootstrap a new node and add to your working plan , I don't know if there is a way to simulate that in minikube
 - routing and LoadBalancing : since we have just one app all traffic will be routed to it , ohterwise we can use IngressRoute to route traffic based on paths or subdomains in Ingressroute
 - LoadBalancing: keep the default which is "Round Robin" , we can use IngressRoute to specify another strategy like : "WeightedLeastRequest"